 If the disk herniates far enough it can put pressure on the spinal column where it passes behind the discs and vertebral bodies.
-It is this pressure on the spinal cord which refers pain and other symptoms into the legs.
+It is this pressure on the spinal cord which refers to pain and other symptoms into the legs.

 What are the Symptoms?